 DISP\COEFF\PMOS: tables containing the wavelength calibration polynomial coefficients.
 This is a multi-extension FITS file, with one table extension for each input arc lamp exposure.
 Each table contains as many rows as in the REDUCED\LAMP\PMOS images, ordered in the same way.
-The table columns are the same as described for entry DISP\COEFF\MXU, Section 9.8.2, page 92.
+The table columns are the same as described for entry DISP\COEFF\MXU, Section 9.8.2, page 91.

-Configuration parameters directly affecting this product are --wdegree and --wmode.
+Configuration parameters directly affecting this product are --wdegree, --wmode and --wmosmode.